Yenchu/bootstrap-pagingtable/README.md

-localLoaded             |                   |Before loading data to table. remoteLoad              |                   |Before remote loading data. remoteLoaded            |response           |After remote loading data but before loading data to table. `response` is the response from remote server. remoteLoadError         |response           |Remote loading failed. `response` is the response from remote server. load                    |rowDataSet         |Before loading data to table (sorting and paging will trigger this event). `rowDataSet` is the row data array. loaded                  |                   |After loading data to table. clickRow                |rowId              |Click a row. `rowId` is the id of the clicked row.
+localLoaded             |                   |Before loading data to table. remoteLoad              |                   |Before remote loading data. remoteLoaded            |response           |After remote loading data but before loading data to table. `response` is the response from remote server. remoteLoadError         |jqXHR              |Remote loading failed. `response` is the response from remote server. load                    |rowDataSet         |Before loading data to table (sorting and paging will trigger this event). `rowDataSet` is the row data array. loaded                  |                   |After loading data to table. clickRow                |rowId              |Click a row. `rowId` is the id of the clicked row.